 The world is full of good causes and the need for volunteers.
 No society can sole rely on paid workers to facilitate the needs of the vulnerable as there is never enough money to go around.
 So many vulnerable people in society rely on volunteers, and older people often have that time to volunteer.

-A recent study in the UK, published on British Medical Journal Open, found that people maintained better mental health if volunteering was part of their lives.
+A recent study in the UK, published on British Medical Jounal Open, found that people maintained better mental health if volunteering was part of their lives.
 This is particularly true for people in middle age and older.

 Kay, an English woman, who had been an active PE teacher and was widowed for 19 years, in her 90s is still volunteering.
 She was a home visitor until she was 90, helping older people who were on the own – despite most of them being younger than her.
 She still helps her neighbours and volunteers at fundraising events for good causes.